 A gentlemen’s room must never be cluttered with furniture or accents.
 It’s best to be as minimalistic as possible when doing masculine interior design.
 Every chair, table and accent must be placed strategically so that your space doesn’t look messy & off-balance.

 Don’t add too much art to the walls.
 One or two large framed pieces of art will work well if you have high rise ceilings.
 Try to only add patterns to one area of the room such as the walls or floor so the space doesn’t look busy.
 Another suggestion is to keep tabletops clear of junk and don’t add too many ornaments.
+To know more about interior designing visit interior designer Auckland.

 7. Antique Bar Setting